kdavidmoore/final-project/README.md

 * Sample submission forms are submitted to the server using a custom http abstraction service.
 * Nodemailer sends the user a confirmation email when order is complete and paid for.
 * User can view the status of each order (unpaid/paid) from the "View orders" page.
-* User can view the location of their samples on a map using a Google Maps Geocoding API + Leaflet + Mapbox.
+* User can view the location of their samples on a map using Google Maps Geocoding API + Leaflet + Mapbox.

 ## Built with...
 * Bootstrap 3 (requires jQuery)